SABA-SALEH/yummy-hub/README.md

 **Search Functionality:**

-- Users can search for recipes using keywords, which returns relevant results matching the search query.
+- Users can search for recipes using keywords and advanced search criteria, such as category, ingredients, and cooking time, enabling them to quickly discover recipes that match their preferences.
-- Search results are displayed in a user-friendly format, allowing users to quickly find recipes of interest.
+- Search results are displayed in a user-friendly format, allowing users to easily navigate through the list of relevant recipes and find those of interest.

 **User Interaction:**